Helping millions of people navigate the world of technology.

 Scan for hardware changes 4

-Malware can also affect a laptop’s touchpad adversely.
-Malware often alters specific files, which may cause communication problems between your computer and some of its vital components.
-As such, we recommend running a malware scan using the built-in Windows Security app.
+Malware can also adversely affect a laptop’s touchpad.
+It often alters specific files, which may cause communication problems between your computer and some of its vital components.
+We recommend running a malware scan using the built-in Windows Security app.

 Step 1: Click the Start menu, type security, and click the Windows Security app.